davepinch/pinchy.cc/content/topics/places/subdivisions/mexico/quintana-roo/wikipedia/en.wikipedia.org.md

 ﻿---
-title: "Quintana Roo (Wikipedia)" clockwise on the Gulf of Mexico: Yucatán (Wikipedia)
+title: "Quintana Roo (Wikipedia)" clockwise on the Gulf of Mexico: Yucatán (Wikipedia) counterclockwise on the Gulf of Mexico: Cuba (Wikipedia)
 excerpt: >-
   **Quintana Roo**, officially the **Free and Sovereign State of Quintana Roo**, is one of the 31 states which, with Mexico City, constitute the 32 federal entities of Mexico.
 It is divided into 11 municipalities, and its capital city is Chetumal.
 license: CC BY-SA 4.0